MediaComem/comem-archidep/TEST-MATTER.md

       (shared hosting, dedicated hosting and virtual hosting).
     * What cloud computing is and why it is useful.
     * What a public cloud is.
-    * What are the 3 most popular cloud service models (IaaS, PaaS and Saas), what the difference between them are, and what are their advantages and disadvantages.
+    * What are the 3 most popular cloud service models (IaaS, PaaS and SaaS), what the difference between them are, and what are their advantages and disadvantages.

     You do not need to know: